 - Asking for more information about the product through Live Chat

 Secondary Action is very closely related to the funnel strategy as the user takes a desired action, which may or may not lead to a Macro conversion.

 For example, your target audience will download the free ebook, which is in the middle of the funnel.

 However, this doesn’t guarantee whether he/she will reach until the end of the sales funnel where you achieve the macro conversion.

 As discussed earlier, Macro Conversion is usually attributed to a target user completing the final stage of your conversion funnel.

-Conversion Rate Optimization is a digital marketing strategy that involves organizing different elements within web pages for leading the target users to take a micro or macro conversion action.
+Conversion Optimization AKA Conversion Rate Optimization (CRO) is a digital marketing strategy that involves organizing different elements within web pages for leading the target users to take a micro or macro conversion action.

 CRO is not a magic strategy, but a tried and tested formula can help you improve the user experience and eventually drive more results.

 Web-users follow a specific browsing pattern and if your page deviates, there is less chance of conversion in spite of organic traction.

 If you take a closer look at your website structure, the homepage, service, pricing, and the landing pages are created with specific intent.